“Anyone who stops learning is old, whether at twenty or eighty. Anyone who keeps learning stays young.”

 What Is Lifelong Learning?

 Lifelong learning is an essential tool as we adapt to the faster pace of technological change in our society.
-The pandemic may have slowed our pace but that isn’t an excuse to stop learning online.
-There has been greater acceptance of remote working, telemedicine, and distance learning by the constituents who used them over the past year.
+The pandemic may have slowed our pace, but that isn’t an excuse to stop learning online.
+There has been greater acceptance of remote working, telemedicine, and distance learning.
 This trend is likely to continue in the future.
 Some of the delivery platforms, notably distance learning, were pushed out as campuses shut down.
 With greater demand, increased financial resources have supported online platforms better.

 Accelerated Changes In Our Society